theiagen/public_health_bioinformatics/docs/workflows/phylogenetic_construction/snippy_tree.md

     ##### Snippy {#snippy_task}

     Snippy is a pipeline for calling SNPs and INDELs in haploid genomes.
 Before running `Snippy_Tree`, you must run `Snippy_Variants`, another workflow that uses the Snippy tool to align reads against a reference genome for individual samples.
-In `Snippy_Tree`, the snippy tool is used again to generate a whole-genome multiple sequence alignment (fasta file) of reads from all the samples we’d like in our tree.
+In `Snippy_Tree`, the snippy tool is used again to generate a whole-genome multiple sequence alignment (fasta file) of reads from all the samples we'd like in our tree.

     When generating the multiple sequence alignment, a bed file can be provided by users to mask certain areas of the genome in the alignment.
 This is particularly relevant for masking known repetitive regions in _Mycobacterium tuberculosis_  genomes, or masking known regions containing phage sequences.